AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/c-segment-comparison/segment-compare-use-cases.md

 > *"You discovered that visitors to your news section were twice as likely to watch video ads, so you added more video options to that section.
 You experienced a 7% increase in video ads viewed!"*

 A major media publishing company looks at ways to improve the content engagement for audiences in their news section.
-They create a segment of visitors who visit the News site section to understand better the news audience.
+They create a segment of visitors who visit the News site section to understand the news audience better.
 They immediately find that these users are twice as likely to watch video ads than visitors to any other site section.
 The video team put together a recommended video section on their news side rail and achieves a 7% increase in video ads viewed.

 | Segment 1 | Segment 2 |
 |--- |--- |